 The best virtual events are those that might offer a more immersive experience.
 The Edith Cowan University, Australia did just that!
 It provided real life 3D visuals of the campus exterior.
 Upon a click you enter the campus and into its virtual lobby.

 ECU created a virtual campus tour tab.
 Here you had 360 degree views of various campus sites.
 Once attendees click on it they can move around and view the entire space.
 ECU even included their campus grounds as the exhibit hall!
 The open day made you feel as if you were right there on the actual campus site.

-Unlike an open day, a virtual education fair is not limited to one institution but includes many.
+Unlike an open day, a virtual education fair platform fosters events which are not limited to one institution but include many.
 This is an exhibition of sorts.
 Where prospective students (and their families) can come to meet representatives from different universities & colleges.
 They learn about the different opportunities available to them as they look into post-secondary options.
 Students can gain advice about how to apply for different programs, scholarships and financial aid.
 They can also attend workshops and seminars.